Peter-Noble/Peter-Noble.github.io/cv.md

 #### Organisation, management and leadership

-Working on almost thirty five shows and numerous events, often in roles of leadership, has helped me develop these qualities.
+Working on over thirty five shows and numerous events, often in roles of leadership, has helped me develop these qualities.
 I have always excelled in high pressure theatre and event production settings.

 #### Conscientious and focused
 I do not settle for second-rate work.
 I take personal pride and responsibility for the work I do, and apply attention to detail.
 I can be relied upon to deliver on what I have committed to.